jdeleon-py/LArPix-v1-Documentation-JD/setting_up.md

         Use the command: 'pip install -e.'

       - Go back to the larpix directory using the command 'cd ..'

+      -For good measure, install the larpix-control software via pip as well.
+        Use the command: 'pip install larpix-control==2.3.0'
+        Minor tests for now will only utilize the version 2.3.0 software.

 4. Clone the larpix-scripts repository (only clone, no need to install)
       - Inside the larpix directory,